 What to Do if You’re Interested in Seeking Complementary and Alternative Therapies

 If you think you are experiencing an anxiety disorder, you should always seek treatment from a mental health provider.
 If you are working with a therapist and are interested in pursuing an alternative route, consider asking them about potential treatments.
 In addition, a pharmacist or physician may also be able to answer your questions on supplements and provide information on any potential negative interactions with medications you are taking.

 And while Schiffman has seen the positive effects of behavioral interventions such as yoga, meditation and deep breathing on anxiety patients, he advises individuals to avoid making decisions based on anecdotal evidence.
-Sites such as PubMed that publish current and evidence-based research are the best route for obtaining information via the Internet.
+Sites such as

 If you are suffering from a less severe anxiety disorder such as General Anxiety Disorder, Schiffman suggests “non-pharmalogical approaches first whether those approaches are complementary or alternative approaches like yoga or meditation or conventional approaches like cognitive behavioral therapy.”
 This is because there is less risk involved and fewer physiological side effects.
 However, it is important to note that if you are experiencing more severe symptoms or in the moment anxiety as in the case of phobias or panic attacks, CAT may be less effective.
 Cognitive Behavioral Therapy (CBT) alongside complementary and alternative techniques might work best in those situations.

 Knowing all the work and research involved, is it worth seeking complementary and alternative therapies?